abav14/gap/README.md

     - targets: ['<node2_ip>:9100','<node3_ip>:9100']
 ~~~

 We have created 2 jobs and put different targets in them.
 Similarly any no. of jobs and targets can be added accordingly.
 This will be used in referring in rules.yml file.
+Also in the alerting section we have added localhost:9093 because AlertManager is running on same node at port 9093.

 Let’s create and understand rules.yml file.